SaiyamGupta-8787/SIH-project-mental-health-forum/README.md

 #### 🔴 Always discuss with the team member/ role partner before merging

 - Merge PR -> it goes in dev
-- After all feature are teseted and finalised, and after discussing with all team members/role partners, team leader will merge dev into main
+- After all feature are tested and finalized, and after discussing with all team members/role partners, team leader will merge dev into main

 ## 📑 Guidelines
 ### For our Team
 - Always work on a feature branch, never directly on main
 - Use simple, clear and conscise commit messages
 - Update README and Docs/ when adding new feature/work
-- Always talk to all team members / role partner before merging your feature branch in main
+- Always talk to all team members / role partner before merging your feature branch into main

 ---

 ## 📜 License

 **This project is licensed under MIT License.**
-This means that anyone can use, modify and share this project or any contributions in it as long as credit is given
+This means anyone can use, modify, and share this project and its contributions, as long as credit is given.